Os Guinness

-Ian Oswald "Os" Guinness (born September 30, 1941) is an English author, theologian and social critic now based in Fairfax County, Virginia; he has lived in the United States since 1984.
+Ian Oswald "Os" Guinness (born September 30, 1941) is an English author now based in Fairfax County, Virginia; he has lived in the United States since 1984.

 Early life and education

-Ian Oswald Guinness was born in China on 30 September 1941, during World War II, as his parents served there as medical missionaries, specifically, in Hsiang Cheng.
-Guinness is the great-great-great-grandson of Arthur Guinness, a Dublin brewer. and so is of Irish descent.
+Ian Oswald Guinness was born in China on 30 September 1941, during World War II, as his parents served there as medical missionaries.
+Guinness is the great-great-great-grandson of Arthur Guinness, a Dublin brewer, and so is of Irish descent.
 His parents named him after Scottish Baptist evangelist and teacher Oswald Chambers.

 Guinness returned to England in 1951 for secondary school and eventual college.
 He completed an undergraduate degree at the University of London (Bachelor of Divinity with honours, 1966) and a social sciences/theology D.Phil. from Oriel College at Oxford University in 1982, where he studied under Peter L. Berger.

 Career

 Os Guinness, (left) with apologist Bill Edgar, at Cambridge Inter-Collegiate Christian Union event, St. Andrew the Great, Cambridge, England.

 In the late 1960s, Guinness was a leader at the L'Abri community in Switzerland, and, after Oxford, a freelance reporter for the BBC.
 He wrote his first book, The Dust of Death, in 1973; John Frame called it "a wonderfully erudite and persuasive critique of the western culture of the late 1960s from a thoughtful, balanced Christian perspective."
-As of September 2018, Guinness had written or edited more than 30 books; in them, his stated aim has been to offer insight into current cultural, political, and social contexts.

 From 1986 to 1989, Guinness served as executive director of the Williamsburg Charter Foundation, and was the leading drafter of the Williamsburg Charter, a bicentennial clarification and reaffirmation of the religious liberty clauses of the first amendment.
 He was also a co-author of the public school curriculum, "Living With Our Deepest Differences", and continued through at least 2009 on its Drafting Committee.

-Guinness, along with Alonzo McDonald and perhaps other founded The Trinity Forum (in 1991), was reported as of 2018 to be a Senior Fellow there. and was, as of May 2025, listed by the organisation as an emeritus Fellow.
+Guinness, along with Alonzo McDonald, co-founded The Trinity Forum (in 1991).
+As of May 2025, he was listed by the organisation as an emeritus Fellow.